SomeWeekendReading/someweekendreading.github.io/quotes.md

 - "It is one of the superstitions of the human mind to have imagined that virginity could be a virtue."
 - "So far from believing in nothing, I can believe in witchcraft and am confident that with incantations (and arsenic) it is possible to poison a flock of sheep!" (upon accusation of atheism)
 - "I die adoring God, loving my friends, not hating my enemies, and detesting superstition."
 (Whereupon he did _not_ die, at least not for some months more.)
+- "This newcomer will never dethrone the majestic harpsichord.
+The piano-forte is an ironmonger's invention compared with the harpsichord."

 ## The Index Invested Ones